7rikazhexde/python-bitbankcc-ios-shortcuts/README.md

 # 🚨 Notes
 - This code does not necessarily guarantee that the expected data will be obtained.

-- Please use this code at your own risk, as we are not responsible for any damages incurred by executing or referring to this code.
+- Please use this code at your own risk, as I'm not responsible for any damages incurred by executing or referring to this code.

 - This code executes a limit order, but the price specified depends on the minimum order quantity.
 Please note that if the specified order price is less than the minimum order quantity by calculation, the order volume may be less than the specified order price.